Fast calibration of two-factor models for energy option pricing: Pricing framework

 \section{Pricing framework}

 In energy markets, underlyings of options are usually averages of futures on a given period (month, quarter or year).
-Black formulae are a widely accepted framework to price vanilla options on futures \cite{Black1973, Black1976}.
+The Black formula is a widely accepted framework to price vanilla options on futures \cite{Black1973, Black1976}.
 Assume that a future $s$ behaves like a Geometric Brownian Motion (GBM) with zero mean and standard deviation $\sigma$,

 where $w\left(t\right)$ is a Wiener process.
 Then, the no-arbitrage prices $c$ of a European call option and $p$ of a European put option on $s$ are:

 $S_{0}$ being the price of $s$ at time $t=0$, when the option is traded, $K$ the strike, $T$ the maturity and $N$ the cumulative probability distribution of a standard Gaussian variable.
 The listed price $S_{0}$ takes into account the seasonal behaviour embedded in the corresponding maturity.